exakat/php-dictionary/dictionary/static-variable.ini.rst

 A static variable is a variable that retains its value across multiple function calls.
 Unlike regular variables, which are created and destroyed each time a function is called, static variables are initialized only once and persist throughout the entire execution of the script.

-To declare a static variable in PHP, use the ``static`` keyword inside a function.
+To declare a static variable, use the ``static`` keyword inside a function.

 Static variables are commonly used when to keep track of certain information across function calls without the need to use global variables or properties.
 They are especially useful for counters, accumulators, caching, and memoization.
 However, it's essential to use them judiciously and avoid excessive reliance on them, as they can make code harder to maintain and understand if used indiscriminately.